BridgesLab/PrecisionNutrition/Meta Analysis/LDL-Changes.md

   mutate(Sex.Group = cut(`Percent Male`, breaks = c(0,.1,.9,1), include.lowest = TRUE, labels = c("Mostly Female", "Mixed", "Mostly Male")))
 ```

-These data can be found in **C:/Users/Cody/OneDrive/Documents/GitHub/PrecisionNutrition/Meta Analysis** in a file named **LDL Study Summary.xlsx**.
-This script was most recently updated on **Fri Apr 22 09:16:04 2022**.
+These data can be found in **C:/Users/Cody/Documents/GitHub/PrecisionNutrition/Meta Analysis** in a file named **LDL Study Summary.xlsx**.
+This script was most recently updated on **Thu May 05 14:20:23 2022**.

 # Analysis